 CA verifies the source of a certificate request before issuance.
-ESP of CA ensures that the private keys are generated on HSM.
+ESP of CA ensures that the private keys are generated and secured by HSM.
 Certificates are electronically verified to ensure that all the fields and extensions are properly populated.
 After generation of DSC, ESP of CA ensures that the private keys are destroyed.
 The certificates are of one time use and 30 minutes validity.
-The issued certificates are achieved
+The issued certificates are archived.